This section is a worthwhile addition to a trip on Quartzville Creek for boaters wanting to see something different.

 Starting at the bridge near the confluence with Elk Creek, this run is 2.5 miles of splashy class III-IV slides and boulder gardens all the way to its terminus upon entering Quartzville Creek.
 There are 3 larger rapids along the way, one is a ten foot tall slide that is difficult to scout when the flows are up.
 Running this slide center left, erring to the left avoids a large hole that becomes stronger as flows increase.
 Below here are more rapids that build to two larger boulder gardens at the end.

-The run can hold plenty of water, because of the bedrock slides on the run, low water would be undesireable.
+The run can hold plenty of water, 5,000 cfs in Quartzville is not too much.
+Because of the bedrock slides on the run, low water trips might be undesirable.

-From 1 mile above the confluence with Elk Creek, the Canal Fork is an ok run with a few good rapids, including one solid class V and a few wood portages.
+The 1 mile section above the confluence with Elk Creek has one solid class V rapid that can be portaged, some other interesting ledgey rapids and a few wood portages.

 Tell us about this gauge by leaving a comment.